Can you put the safety puzzle pieces together? See the jigsaw puzzle page.

 Below is a picture of the area around a bus where the driver can't see you.
-This area is the same for all buses and large trucks.
+The most dangerous areas are near the front and the back of the bus.
+These areas are the same for all buses and large trucks.

 |Drivers of vehicles traveling on a street with a city bus do not have to stop when city buses stop to pick up and drop off school children.||When a school bus stops with its red flashing lights on, drivers on both sides of the road must stop.|

 |NOTE: Public buses move away from the bus stop as soon as passengers have gotten on or off.||School buses wait for children getting off the bus to cross the street in front of them before leaving the bus stop.|